koalalalabear/Curating-the-Best-Airbnb-in-Seattle/README.md

 The objective of the amenitites dashboard was to identify the amenities that are most frequently offered, detect patterns in ammenities offered, highlight those that people are willing to pay for and understand roughly how much more it is that they are willing to pay.

-The dashboard makes use of market basket analysis to identify the amenities that are most frequently offered and detect ammenities often offered in conjuction.
+The dashboard makes use of market basket analysis to identify the amenities that are most frequently offered and detect amenities often offered in conjuction.
 This visualization makes use of sets, calculated fields and association rules.

-The figure below shows the top 2 most frequently offered ammenities are kitchen (12.18%) and heating (12.82%) and they often exist within a listing together. <br>
+The figure below shows the top 2 most frequently offered amenities are kitchen (12.18%) and heating (12.82%) and they often exist within a listing together. <br>
 ![Alt text](images/kitchen_mba.png)

 To identify the amenities that people are willing to pay for, a Chi Square test was conducted.
-As seen below, kitchen, pool, tv, doorman, heating and gym are ammenities with the highest Chi Square result and p-values.These ammenities seem to be offered in specific property types like how only condominiums have ammenities like doorman, pool and gym.
+As seen below, kitchen, pool, tv, doorman, heating and gym are amenities with the highest Chi Square result and p-values.These amenities seem to be offered in specific property types like how only condominiums have amenities like doorman, pool and gym.
 <br>
 ![Alt text](images/Amenity_chi.png)
 <br>
-In order to identify and quantify the impact of ammenities on the median price of a selected property type, the dashboard applies proportional brushing.
+In order to identify and quantify the impact of amenities on the median price of a selected property type, the dashboard applies proportional brushing.

-Taking apartments for example, the visualisation below reveals the different ammenities that contribute to prices.
-Lisitings with doorman ammenities fetch a median price of $170, those with a pool fetch a median price of $150, those with a gym fetch a median price of $145.
-These ammenities are rare and non-essentials, reflective of a more luxurious listing.
+Taking apartments for example, the visualisation below reveals the different amenities that contribute to prices.
+Lisitings with doorman amenities fetch a median price of $170, those with a pool fetch a median price of $150, those with a gym fetch a median price of $145.
+These amenities are rare and non-essentials, reflective of a more luxurious listing.
 ![Alt text](images/ammenities_tiers.png)

 On the other hand, apartments with breakfast included have the lowest median prices at $85 an interesting point for futher investigation.
 The breakdown of listings offering breakfast across neighbourhoods and property types can be seen below.
 Breakfast is often offered in houses, mostly in Central area and Rainer Valley.
 Given that these neighbourhoods are quite drastic in terms of the number of attractions, we can investigate how breakfast offerings affects prices.